bmeviauac01/datadriven/docs/en/lecture-notes/transactions/index.md

 So far, we have covered what transactions are used for.
 Let us understand how they work internally.

-**Transactional logging** is the process used by the database management system to track the pending modifications of running transactions allowing rolling back these changes in case of abort or soft crash.
+**Transactional logging** is the process used by the database management system to track the pending modifications of running transactions, allowing these changes to be rolled back in case of abort or soft crash.

 To understand transactional logging, let us consider the following system model.